-The Covid-19 pandemic has seen a paradigm shift in the UK populations’ working habits.
-Millions have been stuck at home for a year now – with millions more having to think about other ways to make cash.
-And the gig economy has exploded with many looking to firms such as Uber and Deliveroo for a side hustle.
+There has been a paradigm shift in the UK population’s working habits.
+With millions of people learning to be at home for long periods, more people have been thinking about other ways to make cash.
+And the gig economy has exploded, with many looking to firms such as Uber and Deliveroo for a side hustle.
 So how much do Deliveroo drivers make?

 Deliveroo remains pretty vague when it comes to pinpointing how much their drivers can make per hour.